 - Avoid construction within 100 feet of the shoreline or the edge of nearshore bluffs.

 - Protect nearshore berms pushed up by ice action along lakeshores.
-They prevent excessive surface runoff and trap sand, which "nourishes" the beach.
+They prevent excessive surface runoff and trap sand, which nourishes the beach.

-- Regardless of preventive measures, the right combination of conditions (such as high water level, violent windstorms, drastic ice movement and certain shoreline configurations) may result in serious shoreline erosion.
+- Regardless of preventive measures, the right combination of conditions, such as high water levels, violent windstorms, drastic ice movement and certain shoreline configurations, may result in serious shoreline erosion.

 Before beginning any actions to correct erosion, determine why the erosion is occurring.
 Without understanding the problem, any actions may be a waste of time and money and may cause or worsen the problem.
 Decide if the problem is severe enough to warrant correcting.
 Is the erosion more than in undisturbed reaches?
 What are the threats to private property?

 Even though there have been numerous studies and publications on this topic, each problem is unique and there are no manuals with generic plans for bank protection projects which are guaranteed to work.
 Although it may be possible to install a simple erosion control structure by yourself, most techniques have technical standards for size, height, shape, underlayment and placement of structures.
 It is best to consult with a resource professional experienced with a variety of techniques when planning the installation of erosion control structures.